DonggeJia/LDPMLab/README.md

 [![Dev](https://img.shields.io/badge/docs-dev-blue.svg)](https://DonggeJia.github.io/LDPMLab.jl/dev/)
 [![Coverage](https://codecov.io/gh/DonggeJia/LDPMLab.jl/branch/main/graph/badge.svg)](https://codecov.io/gh/DonggeJia/LDPMLab.jl)

+LDPMLab, is a integral, open-source and high-performance Julia package for the state of the art of Lattice discrete particle model (LDPM), first inovated by Prof Cusatis of Northwestern in 2011.
+This software tracks the cutting-edge advance of LDPM, incorparating its variants in simulating mechanical and frature behaviors of particle-reinforced materials with or without bar reinforcements, and mass transportation in heterogenious materials.
+The application can also be extended to homogeneous material when particle is no longer realistically existed, becoming a computationally more efficient sustitute for FEM.

+This package is developed under the supervision of Prof. Fascetti and Prof. Brigham in University of Pittsburgh.

+# Universal applications
+- Specially for:
+-- Realistic meso-scale simulation of mechanical failure of particle-reinforced materials, such as concrete, shale, masonry, cementicious composites, granular rocks, polymers, etc.
+-- Meso-scale mass transport simulation in damaged or non-damaged particle-reinforced materials -- Interective multiphysics simulation of particle-reinforced materials with bar reinforcement -- Both static and dynamic loading conditions and transport boundaries are applicable -- Advanced customizable nonlinear meso-scale constitutive laws for element-wise mechanical response and mass transportation
+- More efficient sustitute for FEM in simulating non-soft materials:
+-- Setting particle zero radius for homogeneous material simulation -- Customizing local meshing for heterogeous materials other than the particle-reinforced

+# Features
+- Easy to use.
+Get started with the latest documentation at [peripy.readthedocs.org](https://peripy.readthedocs.org)
+- Both static and dynamic solution strategies are incorporated.
+Generally, the dynamic solution is recommended for its guaranteed convergence.
+Static solution is more accurate for quasi-satitic performance, but may have difficulty in convergence for models with complicated constitutive laws or meshing
+- Strict implimentation of random particle distribution and distance check between adjacent particles
+- Output files can be viewed in [Paraview](https://www.paraview.org/)
+-

+# Get started
+-
 ```
 #!use of package, units: mm, N, Mpa
 #dimen1, dimen2, dimen3, c, w_over_c, da, d0, nF, Rhoc, Rhow, vair, magnifyp